Datasets in Web Scraping: Types, Structure & Real Uses

 Data Management

-Elements: These are the individual items or entities being studied.
-In our product example, each unique product listing is an element.
+• Elements: the individual items being studied.
+Each unique product listing is an element.

 [